imjoy-team/imjoy-core/README.md

 ```
 A full example html file can be found [here](/src/core-example.html).

-Note: To improve reproducibility in production, you should specify the `version` for the core by calling for example `imjoyLoader.loadImJoyCore({version: "0.12.0"})`.
+Note: To improve reproducibility in production, you should specify the `version` for the core by calling for example `loadImJoyCore({version: "0.12.0"})`.

 #### Option 2: Use the npm module